andrewringler/git-annex-turtle/README.md

 Download and install git-annex-turtle.

 ### Usage
-Click the git-annex-turtle Menubar icon, then click `Watch a repository`, select a git-annex repository to watch.
+Click the git-annex-turtle Menubar icon, then click `Preferences…`, then click `+` to add a new git-annex repository to watch.

 You are now all set.
 Open your git-annex repository in Apple Finder to see updated badge icons.
 Right click (control-click) on a file or folder to see git-annex specific context menus.